Paradise must be eco-friendly.

 Little did we expect when we were on our final stretch to Balila Beach Resort.
 A small dirt road led us away from civilization to the middle of nowhere.
 After ten minutes of bumping and shaking, we were rather sceptical of our choice of accommodation.
 But let me just tell you this up front: all doubts were gone within minutes.

 Once arrived, our breath was taken away immediately.
 And that was not due to the steep stairs leading up to Balila, but due to the views.
-Ingrid, the owner of Balila, chose her location with care: away from the masses, set on top of a hill, watched by majestic Mount Agung on one side, overlooking the deep blue sea on the other side.
+Birgit, the owner of Balila, chose her location with care: away from the masses, set on top of a hill, watched by majestic Mount Agung on one side, overlooking the deep blue sea on the other side.

 But it’s not only the location that makes Balila Beach Resort special.
 It is their protective eco-philosophy and commitment to live in an environmentally friendly way.
-“It is our goal to make the area clean and green”, Ingrid explained as she led us to our room.
+“It is our goal to make the area clean and green”, Birgit explained as she led us to our room.
 And what a room it was: it features reclaimed ship wood and hand-crafted furniture from up-cycled materials.
 An air-condition is not needed, since buildings were constructed in such a clever way that they are naturally cooled.
 Also the bathroom is an adventure on its own.
 You feel like you have your own private garden with a rain shower Needless to say that toilets and showers are water-saving.
 In addition, all lamps are either solar-charged, or fitted with energy-saving LED bulbs.
 My favourite: no-energy bamboo speakers for cell phones in the room.
 Who thought eco could be so cool?

 But enough of the room, let’s see what’s beyond.
 Hungry from our long journey, my mum and I ventured past the stunning garden (permaculture, watered with grey water from the hotel of course) to the restaurant.
 My heart skipped a beat when I read the menu and two when the food arrived: plates full of Balinese bliss.
 All food is sourced from the local markets or neighbors to support the local community.
 The fish is caught in the stretch of see that you see from your bedroom.
 You can literally taste the goodness that goes into the food.